w3c/web-advertising/support_for_advertising_use_cases.md

 Fortunately, the conclusions of attitudinal brand lift measurement are inherently statistical and aggregated, e.g. "this campaign increased awareness by
 10% among those who saw it".
 The responses of any individual are irrelevant beyond their contribution to a summary statistic.
- If a privacy-safe way to collect and aggregate the the survey data can be devised, measurement providers have no further need to retain any information about individuals.
+ If a privacy-safe way to collect and aggregate the survey data can be devised, measurement providers have no further need to retain any information about individuals.

  Brand lift measurement does have some additional privacy advantages: